 Those are just a few reminders you can share with the team at your tow truck business to help encourage safety and outline your expectations about distracted driving.
 Of course, you can’t be in the truck with your drivers all the time, but you can create a workplace environment where safe driving is a major priority.

 It’s also really important to have the right tow truck insurance to protect your business.
 Get started with your insurance quotes by filling out our online form, giving us a call, or messaging us on LiveChat.
-Our tow truck insurance experts would be happy to help you get insurance for your tow truck business.
+Our tow truck insurance professionals would be happy to help you get insurance for your tow truck business.

 Abejuela, Terry.
 “Put an End to Distracted Driving.”
 American